 [series/ship name]が好きで、[illust url(s)]をブログで掲載したいです。

 After you get a reply, and if Google Translate is not accurate enough, you can check out this reply guideline too.
 For more detailed information, read this post by Hetalianforever, who gives a great step-by-step guide on asking permission on Pixiv.
 You can also follow letsrespectpixivartist for more information.

 The process might seem a bit intimidating at first, but it’s very quick once you get used to it.
 Bottom line is: there’s no excuse not to ask for permission!

 CAN’T FIND THE SOURCE?
 BONUS TRICK!

-Hopefully this guide is helpful enough if you are a bit unsure or insecure about asking artists for permission.
-Keep in mind that artists may be awesomely talented, but they’re still regular fans like you.
+Hopefully this guide will be helpful for those who might be a bit lost or insecure when it comes to asking artists for permission.
+Keep in mind that, while awesomely talented people, fan artists are still normal fans like you.
 As long as you’re nice and polite, everything will be fine!